 Communities Co-ordinator Reports

 You can read Sharon Duke's monthly reports by selecting the links below.

-Health & Wellbeing Fair for Older People - Sat 22nd Sept - 9am - noon
+Health & Wellbeing Fair for Older People - NEW DATE - Sat 29th Sept - 9am - noon

 Poynton Town Council will once again be working in partnership with the Patient Participation Groups and the event will coincide with the first flu jab clinic of the season.

 There will be a variety of groups and organisations who support older people in our community attending.

 It’s a great opportunity to have a chat or get information from organisations such as Age UK Cheshire East, British Red Cross, The Carers Hub, etc. for you and your family, as well as getting advice on preparing well for winter!
 The event is FREE.

 Organisations and groups who support older people that would like to take a table can apply by completing an application, which can be downloaded here as a Word document.